gkgaurav31/gkgaurav31.github.io/_tabs/about.md

 ### :newspaper: Projects

+- "OSSum Templates": Edge/Chrome Extension: A browser extension which generates common templates we use while working with the customers - specifically for the "Initial Response" e-mail and other follow-up e-mails.
+It also includes quick access to other useful tools which can make life of the Engineer easier, such as - shortcut to open diagnostic tools, directly open team to contact the customer and a direct link for softphone. _(Oct 2022)_
+- Cases Automation: Developed a Azure Function App which shares a list of cases which need attention to a Teams Channel. _(Nov 2022)_
 - [Get Case ID](https://getcaseid.azurewebsites.net/) Simple web app to extract a case ID using regex.
 (Using Spring Boot and thymeleaf) _(Jan 2021)_
 - Static Website using Lambda in AWS: This mini-project consists of a highly scalable static website created using Lambda Service in AWS.
 The website uses a trigger driven procedure to simulate a To-do list.
 In the back-end, data is sent/received to/from Dynamo DB.